 For best results, the chickpea flour needs to be mixed with “00” flour (or regular all-purpose flour).
-This is because the chickpea flour lacks gluten, and so a dough made with hundred-percent chickpea flour would be too stiff to knead and lack the perfect texture of fresh pasta.
+This is because the chickpea flour lacks gluten, and so a dough made completely of chickpea flour would be too stiff to knead (watch the video to learn my kneading technique!) and would lack the perfect texture of fresh pasta.

 The delicate flavor of this chickpea pasta is perfect for light sauces.
 Toss it with this classic heirloom tomato sauce or make this superb fettuccine with lemon sauce and honey-roasted cherry tomatoes!

 Fresh pasta dough with chickpea flour

 makes scant 1 lb (425 g)

 - 3/4 cup chickpea/garbanzo flour (3 oz) (85 g)

 - 1 cup “00” flour (5.5 oz) (155 g) or unbleached all-purpose flour (5 oz) (140 g)

 - 3 extra large eggs (6.5 oz) (185 g) – at room temperature